 What’s It Worth?

-Depreciation is a concept car buyers soon come to understand.
+Depreciation is a concept that car buyers soon come to understand.
 A car loses a significant amount of value as soon as it’s bought and driven off the lot.
 Consider the first year’s wear and tear, and you could lose $9,000 off of a $30,000 ride.
+Have you done a cost comparison?

 Today’s and Yesterday’s Used